Cash-Out Refinance: How It Works and When It’s a Good Idea

 Is a cash-out refinance a good idea?

-You can use the cash-out equity for any purpose.
-Whether you want to consolidate debt, invest in real estate or use the cash for something else, your home equity can be used as you see fit.
+You can use the cash you take out for any purpose.
+Consolidate debt, invest in real estate or set aside the cash for something else — your home equity can be used as you see fit.

-You can expect a lower interest rate compared to other home equity financing options.
-Mortgages typically have lower interest rates than credit cards, personal loans and home equity loans, which puts more room in your monthly budget.
+You’ll get a lower interest rate compared to other financing options.
+Mortgages typically have lower interest rates than credit cards, personal loans and home equity loans, which clears out room in your monthly budget.

 Your interest charges may be tax-deductible.
-If you use your funds for home improvements on a primary residence or second home, you may get a tax break when you file your taxes.
+If you use your funds for home improvements, you can deduct the interest you paid over the year when you file your taxes.

-You’ll need at least 20% equity to qualify.
-If home values have tumbled in your area or you used a small down payment for a recent home purchase, a cash-out refinance may not be possible right now.
+You’ll need 20% equity to qualify.
+If home values have tumbled in your area or you bought your home with a small down payment, a cash-out refinance may not be possible right now.

 You’ll lose some of the equity you’ve built.
-Borrowing against your home equity now means you’ll make a smaller profit when you sell your home later.
+Borrowing against your home equity now means a smaller profit when you sell your home later.

 You’ll have a higher monthly mortgage payment.
 In most cases, a higher loan amount will mean a higher monthly mortgage payment for as long as you own your home.

 You may pay a higher rate than you would with a different type of refinance.
-Cash-out refinances typically have higher rates than rate-reduction refinances.
-If you have a low credit score, you can expect an even higher rate if you’re tapping equity.
+Lenders typically charge higher rates for cash-out refinances than rate-and-term refinances.
+Low-credit-score borrowers can expect an even higher rate if they’re tapping equity.

 → A HELOC makes sense if: You have a relatively high credit score, don’t need access to the full amount of funds all at once or want an interest-only payment period.
 It’s also a good choice if you want to tap equity without touching a low-interest-rate first mortgage.

-→ A cash-out refinance makes sense if: You want the lowest possible monthly payment, have low credit or need a stable monthly payment that won’t fluctuate.
+→ A cash-out refinance makes sense if: You want the lowest possible monthly payment, have low credit scores or prefer a stable monthly payment that won’t fluctuate.

 Cash-out refinance vs. home equity loan

-→ A home equity loan may make more sense if:
+→ A home equity loan makes more sense if:

-- You need to borrow more equity than cash-out refinance programs
+- You need to borrow more equity than cash-out refinance programs allow

 - You want to leave your current, low-interest-rate mortgage alone